cosmodesi/pycorr/doc/user/building.rst

   - numpy
   - scipy

-To use Corrfunc as pair-counting engine (only engine linked so far):
+To use Corrfunc as two-point counter engine (only engine linked so far):

   - git+https://github.com/adematti/Corrfunc@pipweights